micmejia/bible-dump/NKJV/Matthew/Matt 7.md

 ###### 1
-"Judge[^a] not, that you be not judged.
+"Judge not, that you be not judged.

 ###### 2
-For with what [^b]judgment you judge, you will be judged; and with the measure you use, it will be measured back to you.
+For with what judgment you judge, you will be judged; and with the measure you use, it will be measured back to you.

 ###### 3
 And why do you look at the speck in your brother's eye, but do not consider the plank in your own eye?